Skip to content

 Step 2: Identifying a commercial offtaker

-Alight has ongoing dialogues with many commercial and industrial customers that want to invest in large-scale solar power to improve their sustainability.
-Once a solar park is ready to build (step 1), Alight identifies a suitable customer and signs a long-term power purchase agreement in which the company commits to buying the electricity, which makes the project financially viable.
+Alight has ongoing dialogues with many commercial and industrial customers that want to power their operations with solar to improve their sustainability and save money.
+Alight identifies a suitable customer and signs a long-term power purchase agreement in which the company commits to buying the electricity, which makes the project financially viable.

 Step 3: Managing construction and operation